LASIK Eye Surgery

 Who Performs LASIK Surgery?

 LASIK eye surgery is performed by an ophthalmologist.
 This procedure is done in office while the patient is awake using anesthetic drops.
-A mild sedative such as valium is usually offered to patients prior to the surgery.
+A mild sedative is usually offered to patients prior to the surgery.

 What are the complications associated with LASIK surgery?

 - Under or over correction that may necessitate and enhancement

 Please note, all of the above listed complications are minor and are treatable with simple patient compliance or manageable under a physicians care.